Love our Streets West Hobart: A Community Connect Project

 How about filling in the winter months with a fireworks display in the May/June period on the oval?

-Will about 6 years ago
+Will over 6 years ago

 Planting bee corridors, fruit swaps, fence libraries with location maps, tree-planting in the centre of wide enough streets.

-finegankruckemeyer about 6 years ago
+finegankruckemeyer almost 7 years ago

 Lots of dog owners in West Hobart who enjoy the Landsdowne oval, very social so maybe build on this, dog day walk around West Hobart finishing at oval for dog's breakfast

-Rebecca Moles about 6 years ago
+Rebecca Moles almost 7 years ago

 Thanks so much for the sunflower seeds!